FAQ for Twitter Demetricator

 Q: How do I remove Twitter Demetricator?

-A: In Chrome, right-click the extension’s icon (“#td”) to the right of the location bar and select ‘Remove from Chrome’.
+A: In Chrome or Firefox, right-click the extension’s icon (“#td”) to the right of the location bar and select ‘Remove from Chrome’ or ‘Remove Extension.’
 In other browsers when using the Tampermonkey extension, click its icon, select Dashboard, find Twitter Demetricator in the list, and click the trash icon at the far right under ‘actions’.

 back to Twitter Demetricator…